sderosiaux/golb/src/pages/2019-08-23-cqrs/index.md

 # Protect the Write Model

-The above example is okay for **internal consumption only** but not for external services (like here, the Marketing Service), because we don't want to expose our Write Models.
+The above example is okay for **internal consumption only** but not for external services (like here, the Marketing Service), because we don't want to expose our Write Model.

 ## private _wm: WriteModel;